Gorilla FC: Organization

 Gorilla FC (Gorilla Football Collective) was formed in 2009 to support Seattle Sounders FC.
 Gorilla FC's motto is: Glory, Fellowship, Community!
 It is the reincarnation of the anti-globalization activist group, Guerrilla FC.
-The group meets before home games at Fado Irish Pub & Restaurant in Seattle before marching with their gorilla mascot, Civ, to CenturyLink Field.
+The group meets before home games at Fado Irish Pub & Restaurant in Seattle before marching with their gorilla mascot, Civ, to Lumen Field.
 Members are in the south end of the stadium in section 120 with other vocal supporters' groups during the match.
 GFC supports the team with Tifo displays before and during matches.
 For away games, the group travels in support of the Sounders and has held viewing parties at the many Soccer bars around Seattle which are posted on their site.
 It also has a recreational soccer team.

 Gorilla FC averages at 300 paid members annually and over 800 unique members since 2009.

 Gorilla FC is also a part of the Independent Supporters Council made up of over 22 Supporter Groups in the United States and 18 of the MLS teams represented.
 The council works to build support nationally for all supporters in Canada and the United States.